cgkineo/adapt-list/README.md

 **\_animateList** (boolean): If set to `true`, the list of items will animate when scrolled into view.
 The default value is `false`.

+**\_percentInviewVertical** (number): Controls what percentage of the list items height needs to be in the viewport in order for the items to animate.
+Default value is 70% inview from top of screen.
+You only need to set this property if you want to override the default value.

 **\_orderedList** (boolean): If set to `true`, each item in the list will numbered.
 The default value is `false`.

 **\_items** (string): Multiple items may be created.
 Each item represents one list item for this component and contains values for **title**, **body**, **\_imageSrc** and **alt**.